AndersDeath/diary2/000-current.md

 # 16 June - Friday - Yerevan - 260 day of immigration

 Today I had a lot of meeting.
 It was crazy.
 I almost didn't have time to work.
 Gum still pains.
 I have only three days for treating it.
 Tomorrow is day when I can eat everything I want.
+I am happy.